martin-sedlacek/ad-in-financial-data/README.md

 2. Extract the file and copy the two folder (Stocks & ETFs) inside /data/financial_data.
 Replace the existing files inside these folders.

-Unless you download the full financial dataset, the EDA results shown in the report will not be reproduced.
-Running the experiments should still work fine.
+Unless you download the full financial dataset, the EDA notebook will not work as the ETF folder is now empty, which causes the loader to fail.
+Running the experiments should still work fine on the financial data.
+For kdd99, the dataset will have to be downloaded.

 ###Experimentation
 * Notebooks for running the customisable experiment for each model are provided in the root directory